Join us at Riverside Community Hall for monthly Open Floor Dances

 Why dance and mindfulness is Helping adults embody mindfulness.

 Music and dance is a skilful way to help people learn about their emotions.
-We use music to help people regulate emotions and work with their triggers in a playful aware way.
+We use music to help people regulate emotions and work with their triggers in a playful and aware way.

 A few images from our recent tour in Brazil - Moving to Learn Mindfulness